DF-21: Guidance and navigation

-China is reported to be working on an over-the-horizon radar to locate the targets for the ASBM.
-An apparent test of the missile was made against a target in the Gobi desert in January 2013.
+China was reported to be working on an over-the-horizon radar in 2013 to locate the targets for the ASBM.
+An apparent test of the missile was made against a target in the Gobi Desert in January 2013.

 Re-entry vehicle

-The DF-21D re-entry vehicle appears to bear similarities to the American Pershing II missile's RV, which was withdrawn from service in 1988.
+In 2014, the U.S. Navy reported that images that have appeared on the internet showed similarities of a DF-21D re-entry vehicle to the American Pershing II missile's RV, which was withdrawn from service in 1988.
 The Pershing II's RV weighed 1,400 lb and was fitted with four control fins to perform a 25-G pull-up after reentering the atmosphere, traveling at Mach 8 and then gliding 30 nmi to the target to pitch into a terminal dive.
 Army training manuals about the missile are available on the internet and public open-source literature extensively describes it; the DF-21 has a comparable range and payload.
 Though much is made of the DF-21D's damage infliction ability based solely on velocity and kinetic energy, the Australian Strategic Policy Institute has calculated that the energy of an inert 500 kg RV impacting at Mach 6 had similar energy to the combined kinetic and explosive power of the American subsonic Harpoon anti-ship missile, which is one-quarter the energy of the Russian supersonic 12,800 lb Kh-22 missile traveling at Mach 4 with a 2,200 lb warhead.